Wineries are sprouting up in the cooler Kootenay climate

 Where: P.O.
 Box 204, Creston, B.C.
 V0B1G0

 Good to know: JRD Farms is a mixed fruit orchard and vineyard.
 The farm’s fruits go into all of the William Tell Family Estate products, which include hard ciders, Pinot Noir Sparkling wine and cider vinegars.
+One of the newest products on offer is the Sparkling Pear & Rose cider.
 The estate is open for private appointments only.

 Wineries in Wynndel